-I was still drinking my Icopinot wine (if you don’t know what that is that means you didn’t read about my glorious wine making here) as I walked through the Hall of Senses and I loved how smelling the smoke and then tasting my wine made it taste completely different and I could definitely sense the smoky undertones, making me think my wine blend would go well with steak.
+I was still drinking my Icopinot wine (if you don’t know what that is that means you didn’t read about my glorious wine making story I mentioned and linked to earlier) as I walked through the Hall of Senses and I loved how smelling the smoke and then tasting my wine made it taste completely different and I could definitely sense the smoky undertones, making me think my wine blend would go well with steak.
 It tasted much better after smelling the smoke than after smelling the strawberry.

 An educational experience that isn’t solely related to wine is the Theater of Nature on Raymond Vineyards’ property, which showcases how nature and the environment play an important part in the making of wine, which can greatly affect the outcome of the taste and body of the wine.

 And of course, there’s the Winemaker for a Day experience.

 Raymond Vineyards’ tasting room is light and airy with friendly bartenders.
 It pours both white and red varietals.
 An appointment is advisable.

 In addition to the main tasting room, Raymond Vineyards also offers tasting s in the Cellar Room.
 This is a vibrant, dim room with a club atmosphere.
 Tastings in the Cellar Room are by appointment only and showcase how decanting can affect a wine.